Timing attack: Examples

 Some versions of Unix use a relatively expensive implementation of the crypt library function for hashing an 8-character password into an 11-character string.
 On older hardware, this computation took a deliberately and measurably long time: as much as two or three seconds in some cases.
 The login program in early versions of Unix executed the crypt function only when the login name was recognized by the system.
 This leaked information through timing about the validity of the login name, even when the password was incorrect.
 An attacker could exploit such leaks by first applying brute-force to produce a list of login names known to be valid, then attempt to gain access by combining only these names with a large set of passwords known to be frequently used.
 Without any information on the validity of login names the time needed to execute such an approach would increase by orders of magnitude, effectively rendering it useless.
 Later versions of Unix have fixed this leak by always executing the crypt function, regardless of login name validity.

 Two otherwise securely isolated processes running on a single system with either cache memory or virtual memory can communicate by deliberately causing page faults and/or cache misses in one process, then monitoring the resulting changes in access times from the other.
 Likewise, if an application is trusted, but its paging/caching is affected by branching logic, it may be possible for a second application to determine the values of the data compared to the branch condition by monitoring access time changes; in extreme examples, this can allow recovery of cryptographic key bits.

 The 2017 Meltdown and Spectre attacks which forced CPU manufacturers (including Intel, AMD, ARM, and IBM) to redesign their CPUs both rely on timing attacks.
 As of early 2018, almost every computer system in the world is affected by Spectre.

-Algorithm
+In 2018, many internet servers were still vulnerable to slight variations of the original timing attack on RSA, two decades after the original vulnerability was discovered.

+String comparison algorithms

 The following C code demonstrates a typical insecure string comparison which stops testing as soon as a character doesn't match.
 For example, when comparing "ABCDE" with "ABxDE" it will return after 3 loop iterations: